superbox-dev/unipi-control-os/README.md

 1. Download the latests [release](https://github.com/mh-superbox/unipi-control-os/releases).
 2. Write the image to your SD card with [Balena Etcher](https://www.balena.io/etcher).
 3. Insert SD card to your Unipi Neuron and power the system on.

-Connect to your Unipi Neuron with `ssh unipi@unipi.local` (The username and password are `unipi`) and run `sudo os-install.sh --install`.
+4. Connect to your Unipi Neuron with `ssh unipi@unipi.local` (The username and password are `unipi`)
+5. Run `sudo os-install.sh --install` to install or upgrade Unipi Control
-Read the Unipi Control [documentation](https://github.com/mh-superbox/unipi-control#configuration) to configure your Unipi Neuron.
+6. Read the [documentation](https://github.com/mh-superbox/unipi-control#configuration) to configure your Unipi Neuron.

 Now you can start the service with: